cambiotraining/bacterial-genomics/materials/07-bacqc.md

 ::: {.callout-tip}
 #### Learning Objectives

+- Run a QC workflow on raw sequencing data.
-- Understand what the bacQC pipeline can do.
+- Describe what the bacQC pipeline does.
-- Learn to identify poor quality sequence data
+- Identify poor quality sequence data.
-- Learn to identify contamination by non-target species in sequence data
+- Identify contamination by non-target species in sequence data.

 :::